chekwube-ononuju/POWER-CONSUMPTION-MODELS/README.md

 - Weather data (temperature, humidity, etc.)

+Sure, here is the updated section including the SVM model description:

+---

 ## Model Description

 This project includes several machine learning models for predicting power consumption:

 1. **Linear Regression**: A basic model for establishing a baseline.
+It models the relationship between the dependent variable (power consumption) and one or more independent variables by fitting a linear equation to the observed data.
-2. **Random Forest**: An ensemble learning method that improves prediction accuracy.
+2. **Random Forest**: An ensemble learning method that improves prediction accuracy by constructing a multitude of decision trees during training and outputting the mean prediction (regression) of the individual trees.
-3. SVM:
+3. **Support Vector Machine (SVM)**: A supervised learning model used for both classification and regression tasks.
+In this project, SVM is used for regression (SVR).
+It works by finding the hyperplane that best fits the data in a high-dimensional space and is particularly effective in high-dimensional spaces and when the number of dimensions exceeds the number of samples.

 ## Results

 The results of the models, including their performance metrics (RMSE, MAE, R²), are documented in the `results` directory.
 Visualization of predictions versus actual values can also be found in this directory.